-The cockatiel looks cute, small, and timid, but they are mighty parrots that love attention and enjoy indulging their curiosities.
-These birds are smart, interactive, and easy to train to an extent.
+The cockatiel might look small, cute, and timid, but they are mighty parrots that love attention and enjoy indulging their curiosities.
+These birds are smart, interactive, and easy to train (to an extent).
 They may or may not talk or whistle for you.
 Keep reading to learn everything there is to know about the personality and care needs of the cockatiel.

 Cockatiels are native to Australia, where they are commonly referred to as weiros or quarrions.
 They were discovered in the 1700s as the smallest subfamily species of cockatoo.
 These small to medium-sized parrots can be found living free in the Australian Outback, but they live in captivity as pets all over the world.

 Cockatiels are considered easy to breed, so there is no shortage of them on the pet market.
 These birds got their genus name from the first Europeans to observe them in their natural surroundings.
 The Europeans named the birds after mythical nymphs due to their beauty and seemingly mysterious behaviors, hence their scientific name Nymphicus hollandicus.

 The cockatiel is curious yet gentle, independent yet affectionate.
 They do not mind keeping themselves busy for hours on end by talking in a mirror and playing with toys.
 However, they also enjoy being held and petted regularly by their human family members.
 They prefer to perch on a shoulder or finger rather than being cuddled, which can make them too finicky for regular handling by young children.

 Without proper socialization, these birds can become “nippy” and will bite anyone they think is getting too close or becoming too threatening to them.
 Cockatiels are smart and they love to please their family members, making them easy to train from a young age.
 They can learn to wave, whistle, and even ring a bell on command.

 These little parrots thrive when it comes to overcoming challenges, so they need new activities and toys to interact with regularly.